isaac-kami/ParaviewFenicsOciCloud/README.md

 <br> </br>

-<b> Testing environment - Paraview and Fenics </b>
+<b> Testing environment - Paraview and FEniCS </b>

-a) On the Fenics instance, create the output files that can be represented graphically in Paraview Client
+a) On the FEniCS instance, create the output files that can be represented graphically in Paraview Client

 The code example for solving a Poisson problem can be found at below tutorial (page 13): https://fenicsproject.org/pub/course/lectures/2017-nordic-phdcourse/lecture_20_tools_for_visualisation.pdf

-As a reminder, the Fenics application has been configured and properly installed with Terraform code.
+As a reminder, the FEniCS application has been configured and properly installed with Terraform code.
 For more details, check code for <i>remote_fenics.tf</i>